 - A Standard Single Espresso Shot - 50 ml water tank capacity and it can yield about 45 ml of espresso (about 1.35 liquid ounce).

 - Boil Water - operated by rechargeable lithium battery, this machine can heat water up to 194℉/90℃ and coffee can reach 149℉/65℃.
+AC adapter can be only used to charged the battery pack and please must not operate the machine when plugged it in to an outlet.

 - Genuine Original Line Nespresso Capsules Only - it is designed and tested for Nespresso capsules (it does not work with Nespresso compatible capsules.)